AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 >[!NOTE]
 >
 >It is important that the logs are only set to DEBUG for the duration the query you want to troubleshoot is being run.
-Otherwise, a large amount of events are generated in the logs over time.
+Otherwise, many events are generated in the logs over time.
 Because of this, once the required logs are collected switch back to INFO level logging for the categories mentioned above.

 You can enable logging by following this procedure: